Rule 701 is the federal exemption which grants a private company exemption from registration for options, and other equity-derivative type grants.

 - 15% of all outstanding securities of the applicable class

 So what does this actually mean?
 Before each round of option grants, you’ll need to ensure that you adhere to these constraints.
+Violations of these limits can lead to serious consequences from the SEC.
 Also, if within a 12 month period you grant more than $5M in equity awards, you must disclose additional information.

 If you have any other questions about the 701 Rule, please contact our support team.